diannejardinez/plotlydata/README.md

+## Objective
-**Objective**: Deploying Plotly projects with a local data file to GitHub Pages
+Deploying Plotly projects with a local data file to GitHub Pages

 ### Activity 7